 1. Remember Who Makes the Money

 Diesel Technicians are your money makers.
-At its core, a heavy duty shop is a professional services business, similar to a law firm.
+At its core, a heavy-duty shop is a professional services business, similar to a law firm.
 The money is made on billable hours.
-That means if your shop is going to earn money, one of your techs will have to go do something.
+That means if your shop is going to earn money, your techs need to be doing things.

 Remove unnecessary discomforts from your shop.
-Give them a place to put their personal things, and have a comfortable place for breaks.
-It doesn’t hurt to have at least one shower available, and to have a standing Costco order for break room snacks.
-Not only does this help make a great work environment, but it keeps the techs at the shop turning wrenches instead of leaving in search of food.
+Give them a place to put their personal things and a comfortable area for breaks.
+It doesn’t hurt to have at least one shower available and to have a standing Costco order for break room snacks.
+Not only does this foster a great work environment, but it keeps the techs at the shop turning wrenches instead of leaving in search of food.

 2. Help Them Make Money

 Most shops in the U.S. pay their techs straight hourly wages.
 That is fine if you are content with your current level of business.
-Paying hourly guarantees you having to constantly crack the whip on your techs to be more productive.
-Not that they have bad intentions or are lazy; but they have a fundamentally different incentive structure from you.
+But paying hourly guarantees you having to constantly crack the whip on your techs to be more productive.
+It’s not that they have bad intentions or are lazy — they just have a fundamentally different incentive structure.

 When you only pay hourly, the only way for your technicians to make more money is to work longer hours.
-There is no guarantee that will bring you any more money; in fact there is a good chance it will simply cost you more.
+There is no guarantee that will bring you any more money; actually, there is a good chance it will cost you more.

-Structure your tech compensation in a way that when they make more money, you make more money.
+Structure your tech compensation so that when they make more money, you make more money.
 Then you will be fully aligned financially.
-Two suggestions for this are paying an efficiency bonus, or paying flat rate.
+Two suggestions for this are paying an efficiency bonus or paying flat rate.

 When technicians perform good work quickly, they are working efficiently.
 Great technicians are able to bill more hours than they work.
-This is a win-win for the customer because they are able to get their truck back faster.
+This is a win-win for the customer because they can get their truck back faster.

 Reward great technicians for their efficiency by giving them a bonus.
 Efficiency is calculated as billed hours divided by hours on the clock.
 At efficiency levels of 110%, 120%, and so on, pay a bonus that allows the technician to share the increased revenue their skills bring to your shop.

-If you are able to do it under your state’s labor laws, seriously consider paying flat rate.
-Even more so than paying an efficiency bonus, flat rate completely aligns the technician’s financial interest with your interest as the shop owner.
+If you can do it under your state’s labor laws, you should seriously consider paying a flat rate.
+Even more so than paying an efficiency bonus, a flat rate completely aligns the technician’s financial interest with your interest as the shop owner.
 The more hours he bills, the more he makes.
 The faster he is able to get work done, the more time he will have for other pursuits.
-Flat rate is extremely effective.
+Flat rates are extremely effective.

-3. Help Them Feel a Part of Something
+3. Help Them Feel Like Part of Something

-Frederick Herzberg, professor at the University of Utah, argues that just because too little money irritates and de-motivates people does not mean that more and more money will bring increased motivation.
-Money is simply a poor motivator.
+Frederick Herzberg, a psychologist and professor at the University of Utah, argued that while too little money irritates and de-motivates people, throwing more money at a situation won’t magically change their mindsets.
+Simply put, money is a poor motivator.
 This has been found over and over again in research since the 1950s.
 Yet companies still foolishly believe that money motivates and incentivizes good behavior.

 Rewards succeed at securing one thing only: temporary compliance.
 When it comes to producing lasting change in attitudes and behavior, however, rewards, like punishment, are strikingly ineffective.
 People who expect to receive a reward for completing a task or for doing that task successfully simply do not perform as well as those who expect no reward at all. (“Why Incentive Plans Cannot Work,” Harvard Business Review, Sep/Oct 1993)

-In our shop, we assign dedicated technicians to our fleet accounts.
-The techs feel ownership over these fleets, and are intrinsically motivated to do a good job in maintaining them.
+At the last shop I worked at, we assigned dedicated technicians to our fleet accounts.
+The techs felt ownership over those fleets, and were deeply motivated to do a good job in maintaining them.
 We trust them.

-We also pay flat rate and post the weekly billed hours figures for all the other techs to see.
-Billing hours has become a point of pride, which is also an intrinsic motivation.
+We also paid flat rate and posted the weekly billed hours figures for all the other techs to see.
+Billing hours became a point of pride — pride, by the way, is another great motivator.

 “You can buy a person’s hand, but you can’t buy his heart.
 His heart is where his enthusiasm, his loyalty is.
 You can buy his back, but you can’t buy his brain.
 That’s where his creativity is, his ingenuity, his resourcefulness.”
 Stephen R. Covey